 BOAR HAIR BRISTLES

-Although badger hair bristles and synthetic hair bristles are more common in the grooming market, boar hair bristles are still a strong contender.
+Although badger hair bristles and synthetic hair bristles are more common in the grooming market, boar hair brushes still have their fans.

-If you enjoy a deeper scrub or physical exfoliation, you’ll enjoy boar hair bristles as they are more abrasive on the skin.
+If you enjoy the feeling of a more coarse brush on your skin, you’ll enjoy boar hair bristles.
 However, if abrasiveness is a concern, fret not as these bristles actually become softer over time when they begin to split (like human hairs) with regular use.

-It may not feel as luxurious as badger hair bristles or synthetic bristles, however like its siblings, it still does a good job of exfoliating dead skin and coaxing the hair away from the skin, both of which are essential to achieve the closest shave possible.
+It may not feel as luxurious as badger hair bristles or synthetic bristles, however like its siblings, these brushes still a good job of exfoliating dead skin and coaxing the hair away from the skin, both of which are essential to achieving the closest shave possible.

-We’ve covered the essentials when it comes to choosing which shaving brush might suit you best, but just in case, you may want to consider the following too:
+We’ve covered the most important considerations when it comes to choosing which shaving brush might suit you best.
+However, you should also consider:

 - Knot Size and Loft Height - These are typically shown in millimetres.
-The knot size is the amount of hair generally packed into the handle.
+The knot size is diameter of the bristles where they enter the handle.
 Meanwhile, the loft height is the length of the hair bristles from the top of the handle to the tip of the hair.
-These likely aren’t defining factors in your decision making - it’s honestly a matter of personal preference - but generally speaking the larger the brush, the easier it is to lather up larger areas if desired.
+Personal preference will dictate the ideal brush size, particularly the larger handles associated with a larger knot.

 - Using a shaving bowl - To get the best lather possible, consider pairing your shaving brush with a shaving bowl or mug.
 While using the palm of your hand is acceptable, lathering a shaving cream or soap into a shaving bowl produces a fluffier lather that feels luxurious when applied, making your shaving routine that much more enjoyable.
 Not to mention, less mess on your bathroom sink.